george-hawkins/mini-quad-2023/purchases.md

 NOTE: I'd like to know what the current draw is at 9V given that my FC is the 2.1 version that supports max 1.5A (vs the 3A of the 2.2 version).

+Shipping took from June 18th until July 1st.
+Came in a cardboard box with bubblewrap (the box was to small that the kit could be surrounded by bubblewrap on all sides but the box contents are well padded themselves).
+Oddly, Caddx underdeclared the value of the shippment, reporting it as US$15 rather than US$150.
+This seems to be standard practice for AliExpress stores but surprised me for a firm like Caddx.

+**Important:** see note about aspect ratio and goggles in README.

 ---

 GetFPV